wemake-services/wemake-vue-template/template/docs/template/configuration.md

 environment variable.

-So, when you need to change your API from production to development, just change this single line.
+So, when you need to change your API from production to development, just change this single value.

 ## nuxt.config.js